Chainflow/solana-mission-control/README.md

 - Validator summary (Voting power, Validator sttus,Node Health,Block Height Difference) are the metrics being displayed from Validator details.
 - CPU usage, RAM Usage, Memory usage and information about disk usage, Total RAM, CPU cores, server UPTime,CPU Basic, Memory Basic are the metrics being displayed from System details.

+## How to import these dashboards in your Grafana installation

+### 1. Login to your Grafana dashboard
+- Open your web browser and go to http://<your_ip>:3000/. `3000` is the default HTTP port that Grafana listens to if you haven’t configured a different port.
+- If you are a first time user type `admin` for the username and password in the login page.
+- You can change the password after login.